Sunkoshi Gurkha Security

 Access Control and Visitor Interaction

-Technology is a powerful tool, but it is most effective when paired with proactive guards.
-Cameras and alarms are reactive by design, but with guards monitoring them in real time, they become proactive deterrents.
+Technology is a powerful tool, but it is most effective when paired with proactive guards and measures.
+Cameras and alarms are reactive by design, but with guards monitoring them in real time, and with proper risk assessments and training, they become proactive deterrents.

 For example, a guard watching live CCTV feeds can spot suspicious activity and intervene immediately, rather than reviewing footage after the fact.
-Similarly, alarms can be paired with guard response to ensure threats are neutralized quickly.
+Similarly, alarms can be paired with guard response to ensure threats are neutralised quickly.
+Or regular meetings to assess potential/future risks provides additional defenses and utilising technology so that a site is well prepared, before an incident even occurs.

 This combination of human judgment and technological support creates a comprehensive security system that is both preventive and responsive.